Tairovik/personal-site/content/pages/portfolio/project-8.md

     width: wide
     type: image_section
     image: /images/Afdal Dashboard Screen.png
-  - content: |
+  - content: >
-      Designing the admin dashboard with simplicity & efficacy.
+      Designing the admin dashboard with simplicity & efficacy on mind.
+Making sure that its' users will have a clear view on what's going on the platform, with intuitive controls to provide ease of control.
     type: text_section
 seo:
   title: Afdal Analytics